Gorgonzela/Gorgonzela/README.md

 - 👋 Hi, I’m @Gorgonzela
 - 👀 I’m interested in learning Swift and Python.
 - 🌱 I’m currently learning Swift language.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on game app.
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Gorgonzela/Gorgonzela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.